ICCS is well known for its lineup of keynote speakers.

 WEB

-Andrew Adamatzky is Professor in Unconventional Computing in the Department of Computer Science and Director of the Unconventional Computing Laboratory, University of the West of England, Bristol, UK.
-He does research in reaction-diffusion computing, cellular automata, physarum computing, massive parallel computation, applied mathematics, collective intelligence and robotics, bionics, computational psychology, non-linear science, novel hardware, and future and emergent computation.
+Andrew Adamatzky is is Professor of Unconventional Computing and Director of the Unconventional Computing Laboratory in the Department of Computer Science at the University of the West of England, Bristol, UK.
+His research spans molecular and reaction–diffusion computing, collision-based computation, cellular automata, slime mould computing, massive parallelism, applied mathematics, complexity science, nature-inspired optimisation, collective intelligence, robotics and bionics, computational psychology, non-linear science, and novel hardware for future and emergent computation.

 TBA